-In fall 2013 each first-year student resident will participate in a Living Learning Community (LLC).
+In fall 2014 each first-year student resident will join a Living Learning Community (LLC).
 The Office of the Provost and Dean of the Faculty and the Division of Student Life collaborate to offer two types of LLCs to our first-year residents: Academic Fusion and Scholars in Action.
 Descriptions of the two options and the themes available within each program are listed below.
 Please indicate your interest when completing the online housing application process (details are available here) and rank your preference among the choices.
 Mills College will make an effort to place every student in the course and community of her choice, but please note that only a limited number of students can be accommodated in each LLC.

 First-year residents who select Academic Fusion LLCs will be automatically enrolled in the listed introductory course and will reside in close proximity to one another in Warren Olney Hall or Orchard Meadow Hall.
 Generally, the professor for this class will also serve as their first-year advisor.
-Over the course of the fall term, the professor, students, and residence advisors will attend lectures, films, museum exhibitions, and other activities related to the central theme of their LLC.
+Over the course of the fall term, the professor, students, and resident assistants will attend lectures, films, museum exhibitions, and other activities related to the central theme of their LLC.
 Some classes will have an upper-division student assigned as a teaching assistant who will offer help with course work throughout the semester.

 Art Living Learning Community

 This LLC brings together students interested in art and art history.
 If you enjoy working in the studio, visiting museums and galleries, or studying the history of art, this LLC will appeal to you.
 Activities may include museum visits, special exhibitions, local gallery walks, films, and other exciting events that will enhance your understanding of both the history of art and the contemporary art scene in the Bay Area.

 Campus Farm Living Learning Community